 - Is the team too similar or too different?
 Which ones can be amplified to improve team’s performance?
 Which ones are harmful?

-How people interact within a team?
-What process can be added or removed to alter the exchange?
+How do people interact within a team?
+What processes can be added or removed to alter the exchange?
 Introduce face-to-face meetings or document exchange if needed.
 Make exchanges more or less often.

 So what exactly leader is now managing?
 There are several things that leaders can influence: